Gen'yōsha: Foundation as the Gen'yōsha

 One of the primary targets of the Gen'yōsha were the many Chinese secret societies, some of which were very hostile to Japan.
 However, the Chinese secret societies had a shared goal with the Gen'yōsha in wanting the overthrow of the Qing dynasty.
 In 1881, Mitsuru Tōyama sent over 100 men into China to gather information and to infiltrate these secret societies.
 One of the first and most detailed histories of the secret societies was written by Gen'yōsha member Hiraya Amane, who assisted in the establishment of the Gen'yōsha's Chinese headquarters in Hangzhou.

 The Gen'yōsha not only provided funds and weapons to the secret societies, but also arranged for refuge in Japan for leaders targeted by the Qing government.
 The Gen'yosha established a large network of brothels across China (and later throughout Southeast Asia) to provide meeting locations, and also to gather information.
 In addition to being a profitable side-business, the brothels provided opportunities to gather useful information for the later blackmail or subversion of patrons.
 However, although blackmail and bribery were often resorted to, more often information was obtained by employing prostitutes highly skilled in extracting information from their clients.
 The Gen'yōsha even established a training school for such agents in Sapporo in Hokkaidō.

 Another sphere of Gen'yōsha activity was Korea.
 The Gen'yōsha established a task force to prepare detailed topographical survey maps of Korea in secret, in anticipation of a future Japanese invasion.
 The Gen'yōsha also actively supported the Donghak Peasant Movement, knowing that the uprising was likely to draw China and Japan into a war.
 The assassination of Queen Min of Korea in 1895 is believed to have been conducted by Gen'yosha members, at the instigation of the Japanese Minister in Seoul, Miura Gorō.

 Originally ignored by the Japanese military, during the First Sino-Japanese War and Russo-Japanese War, both the Imperial Japanese Army and Imperial Japanese Navy found the Gen'yōsha's extensive intelligence gathering network throughout East Asia to be invaluable.
 The Gen'yōsha network was also useful for the military in conducting sabotage activities behind enemy lines.

 After the annexation of Korea in 1910, the Gen'yōsha continued to support efforts towards Pan-Asianism.
-Domestically, it formed a political party called the Dai Nippon Seisantō ("Greater Japan Production Party") to combat the influence of socialism in worker trade unions.
+Domestically, it formed a political party called the Dai Nippon Seisantō ("Greater Japan Production Party") to combat the influence of communism and socialism in worker trade unions.

 Towards its later years, the Gen'yōsha was far removed from its origins as a secret society, but had evolved almost to the mainstream of Japanese politics.
 A number of cabinet ministers and members of the Japanese Diet were known members, and mainstream political leaders, such as Hirota Kōki and Nakano Seigō emerged from its ranks.
 It continued to exert considerable influence on the politics and foreign policy of Japan until the end of World War II.

 The Gen'yōsha was disbanded by the American authorities during the Occupation of Japan.